- Codes

 Description

 SPMTHRESH records the poverty threshold used to calculate the Supplemental Poverty Measure (SPM) for a family.
-Unlike the official poverty measure, SPM threshold are based on consumer expenditures on food, clothing, shelter and utilities (FCSU) and updated to reflect changes in family spending.
+Unlike the official poverty measure, SPM thresholds are based on consumer expenditures on food, clothing, shelter and utilities (FCSU) and updated to reflect changes in family spending.

 The base SPM threshold is calculated for a two-adult, two-child family, and distinguishes between families that rent, own their home with a mortgage, or own their home without a mortgage (available in SPMMORT).
 The threshold is then adjusted to reflect the number of adults and children in the family using an equivalence scale (available in SPMEQSCALE).
 The SPM definition of family poverty units differs from the family units used to calculate official poverty rates; SPM family units are identified in SPMFAMUNIT.
 SPM thresholds are further adjusted to reflect geographic differences in the cost of living (recorded in SPMGEOADJ).